Introduction

 Clicking on the first camera icon produces a quick desktop snapshot in the launch directory.Quicktime Movies

 Click on the second camera icon to begin taking a movie and follow the dialog instructions.
-(Due to a change in the Apple QT runtime, movies are ironically currently broken under OS X.)Analyzing Models -- running Ascape with Ant
+(Due to a change in the Apple QT runtime, movies are ironically currently broken under OS X.)Building Ascape Models

 Basics